Gaurav-code-ops/Apriori-Banking-Problem/README.md

 ## Description

-The project uses the implementation of Algorithm on a banking dataset.
+The project uses the implementation of Apriori Algorithm on a banking dataset.
 It aims to find the most frequently occuring item under given attribute under specific conditions.
 More about this can be found on https://www.hackerearth.com/blog/developers/beginners-tutorial-apriori-algorithm-data-mining-r-implementation/